How Long to Build a House from Scratch: Comprehensive Guide

 Estimating the Duration of Building a House from Scratch

-The time required to construct a house can vary widely, heavily influenced by weather conditions.
-Below is a general timeline that considers potential weather-related delays:
+The time required to construct a house can vary widely due to weather conditions.
+Here’s a general timeline considering potential weather-related delays:

 • Pre-Construction (1-2 months): This phase includes site preparation, foundation work, and utility installations, all of which can be delayed by adverse weather.